 Bertram Scholarship

-Applications are now being accepted for the Bertram Scholarship
+Applications are now open for the Bertram Scholarship

-In recognition of the growing importance of good governance to all Canadian institutions, the Canadian Foundation for Governance Research is offering annual Bertram Scholarships of $15,000 to PhD students registered at Canadian universities.
+In recognition of the growing importance of good governance to all Canadian institutions, the Canadian Foundation for Governance Research is offering annual Bertram Scholarships of up to $20,000 to PhD students registered at Canadian universities.
 The scholarship will support the work of students who are conducting research into organizational governance as part of their doctoral research project.

-To qualify for the scholarship, the doctoral research project should focus on a topic directly related to organizational governance, including for example
+To qualify for the scholarship, the research project should focus on a topic related to organizational governance, including for example

 The following are examples of relevant topics, although by no means an exhaustive list: